uzair-123/Inventory-Management-System/README.md

 Following are the features of this software:
 1)  Add items by categories
 2) Add categories
-3) Process sales and purchase transsactions
+3) Process sales and purchase transactions
 4) Bill generation
 5) Quick insert, and manage items, sales, bills using shortcut keys.